-While many of us dream of starting a business, not everyone is cut out for it.
+Many people, both in Hong Kong and around the world, dream of starting a business.
+But not everyone is cut out to do so.
 We talked to Melinda Emerson, known as SmallBizLady and author of Become Your Own Boss in 12 Months, about what it takes to successfully start a business.

-QBV: What if the thing that someone is passionate about isn’t a money maker?
+What if the thing that someone is passionate about isn’t a moneymaker?
 In other words, is building a business around your passion always a good idea?

-ME: No, passion is an overused word in business today.
+No, passion is an overused word in business today.
 You must make sure your business is solving a problem people are willing to pay you to solve.
-In other words, make sure your passion has a profit centre before you turn it into a business.
-If you bake great cakes it does not necessarily mean you know how to run a bakery.
+In other words, make sure your passion has a profit center before you turn it into a business.
+If you bake great cakes, that does not mean you know how to run a bakery.
 You need to make sure you know you can charge enough to make a profit.
 Otherwise, it might just be a great side business at holiday time for some extra shopping money.

 - They don’t save enough money before they launch, which causes constant cash flow issues.

 - They chase anyone they think has money instead of focusing on a niche target customer